Codimension one intersections between components of the Emerton-Gee stack for $\mathrm{GL}_2$: Introduction

 \subsection{Acknowledgements}

+This work was done as part of my PhD dissertation.
 I thank my advisor David Savitt for sharing the problem with me along with his insights on it, as well as providing continual guidance and support.
-I would also like to thank Karol Koziol and Brandon Levin for helpful conversations.
+I am also grateful to Karol Koziol and Brandon Levin for helpful conversations, and to Laurence Kluge and the anonymous referee for their careful reading, corrections of typos, and suggestions improving the paper.
+Editing of this work was completed with the support of National Science Foundation under Grant No. DMS-1926686.